 It's small and lightweight making it the ideal travel companion, and the 9-hour battery life should serve most users well.

 Can Amazon Echo hear me while music is playing?

 Yes.
 Amazon Echo has seven mics hidden inside and around the edges of the speaker, which use beam-forming tech and enhanced noise cancellation, so it'll hear you no matter how loud it is and where you're sitting.

 That's the theory, anyway.
 In practice, Alexa can't always hear you when the music is loud and you might have to turn it down a bit manually before she'll respond.

 The quality is fairly decent from the original Echo, although we have not yet tried the newer versions which should offer improved audio.
 It's excellent for things like news briefings, audio books and anything else spoken.
 It's not the greatest for music, but it's perfectly acceptable.

 Inside the Echo is a 2.5in woofer that delivers deep bass, and a 2in tweeter for hitting the high notes.
 Amazon also says a reflex port is able to enhance the woofer's output without distortion.

 The Echo Dot has a much smaller speaker that's not great for music at all, but pretty good for vocals.
 The idea with the Dot is that you connect it to your existing hi-fi or a Bluetooth speaker.

-How do I control and Echo, Tap or Dot?
+How do I control Amazon Echo?

 Besides using the Alexa wake command, an Amazon Echo companion app is available for Fire OS and Android, and can be accessed via the browser on iOS devices, PCs and laptops.
 This lets you manage alarms, music, shopping lists and more.